Nicole Vallario

-Nicole Vallario (born 30 August 2001) is a Swiss college ice hockey defenseman for the St. Thomas Tommies women's ice hockey team of the NCAA Division I and member of the Swiss national team.
-She previously played in the Swiss Women's League (SWHL A) with HC Thurgau Ladies and HC Ladies Lugano.
+Nicole Vallario (born 30 August 2001) is a Swiss professional ice hockey defenseman signed as a player for the New York Sirens of the Professional Women's Hockey League (PWHL).
+She is a member of the Swiss national team and played college ice hockey with the St. Thomas Tommies women's ice hockey program.
+She also previously played in the Swiss Women's League (SWHL A) with EV Zug, HC Thurgau Ladies and HC Ladies Lugano.

 International play

-Vallario represented Switzerland in the women's ice hockey tournament at the 2022 Winter Olympics in Beijing and at the IIHF Women's World Championship in 2019, 2021, and 2022.
+Vallario represented Switzerland in the women's ice hockey tournament at the 2022 Winter Olympics in Beijing and at the IIHF Women's World Championship in 2019, 2021, 2022, 2023, 2024, 2025.
 As a junior player with the Swiss national under-18 team, she participated in the IIHF U18 Women's World Championship in 2016, 2017, 2018, and 2019.
 She won a bronze medal with the Swiss under-16 team in the girls' ice hockey tournament at the 2016 Winter Youth Olympics in Lillehammer.

+Professional career

+Vallario was not selected in the 2025 PWHL draft but received an invite to training camp with the New York Sirens.
+She went on to make the opening day roster with the Sirens.
+Vallario scored her first career goal against the Vancouver Goldeneyes on November 29, 2025 in the Sirens home opener.